KunihikoKido/atom-elasticsearch2-snippets/README.md

 ## Grammars

 > **Tips:**
-> To see all the available snippets for the file type (the grammar) that you currently have open, you can type ``alt-shift-S``.
+> To see all the available snippets for the file type (the file grammar) that you currently have open, you can type ``alt-shift-S``.

 ### Elasticsearch 2.x (Search)
 You can use the snippets for Search API (Query DSL, Aggregations and etc).